-Procedure Name: Code of Conduct and Confidentiality Agreement Applicable to: Programs, Peer Reviewers, Program Specialists Effective Date: March 2008 Date(s) of revision: May 2011; March 2014; June 2014; May 2023 Other References: Code of Conduct and Confidentiality Agreement
+Procedure Name: Code of Conduct and Confidentiality Agreement Applicable to: Programs, Peer Reviewers, Program Specialists Effective Date: March 2008 Date(s) of revision: May 2011; March 2014; May 2014; June 2023; April 2025 Other Reference: Code of Conduct and Confidentiality Agreement

-Peer reviewers will sign the Code of Conduct and Confidentiality Agreement after agreeing to the assignment of a peer review.
-The documents will be sent to the peer reviewers by the IFSC coordinator.
+Peer reviewers will sign the Code of Conduct and Confidentiality Agreement after the assignment of a peer review.
+The documents will be sent to peer reviewers by the IFSC coordinator.

-The lead peer reviewer will send the program both the signed Code of Conduct and Confidentiality Agreement from each assigned peer reviewer and cc the IFSC coordinator.
-Programs may share this with any individuals who have questions on how IFSC adheres to confidentiality and maintaining a code of conduct with peer reviewers.
+The lead peer reviewer will send to the program both the signed Code of Conduct and Confidentiality Agreement from each assigned peer reviewer and cc the IFSC coordinator.
+Programs may share this with any individuals who have questions on how IFSC adheres to confidentiality and maintains a code of conduct with peer reviewers.